 I was inspired to become a wedding photographer shortly after my father passed away and I inherited the professional camera gear that he had taught me to use.
 It was at my sister's wedding where I used that camera gear to capture the event.
 Growing up in a home with a sick father, moments and memories were priceless, and capturing the connections between people became something that I knew was important from an early age.
 Becoming a wedding photographer just made sense to me.

 Describe your wedding photography style.

-My wedding photography style is relaxed and uncomplicated, yet with depth beyond measure.
-I believe a photo is a window back to a moment in time and so I do whatever I can to make sure it's a moment that people want to revisit.
-I ask a lot of questions when photographing people, ultimately to remind them of the love that exists in their life in that very moment.
+My wedding photography style is relaxed and uncomplicated, but without a doubt, I believe that a photo is a window back to a particular moment, a memory.
+Therefore, I do whatever I can to make sure that it’s a moment that people want to revisit.
+I ask a lot of questions when photographing people, ultimately to remind them of the love that they feel in that very moment.

 What are some challenges you face in wedding photography?